vsmetansky/name_is_coming/README.md

 1. set your space-track.com `API_LOGIN` and `API_PASS` either in settings or through env
 2. `python -m name_is_coming.poller`
-    * by default DC runs only once using your existing cache
+    * by default `poller` runs only once using your existing cache
     * if cache is empty, we try to fetch data per last `API_POLL_LOOKBACK_WHEN_EMPTY` days first (you can also use `--clear-cache` flag to force it)
     * otherwise data is fetched per last `API_POLL_LOOKBACK` days